What do you do when you have the chance of having a dream come true?

 Thanks to my friends, and me, and Melissa, and the Divine – which is all of those things – Melissa and I did our rap in Orlando.
 And, boy howdy, did we have fun!
 We got to play with an amazing band, including Penelope Williams, Ty Andrews, Nathen Aswell, James Cardarelli, Carol Chaikin, Sauda Fuller, Marianne Lewis, and Erin McGaughan.

-Speaking of Divine videos, click here to check out a video taken by my friend Evan Dow-Williamson.
+Speaking of Divine videos, an official video of the rap from Orlando convention footage will be available soon.
+In the meantime, click here to check out a video taken by my friend Evan Dow-Williamson.

 How do you open up to Divine help?
 Share your comments below!